nipo/nsl/lib/nsl_sdio/index.rst

   Nothing there knows what a command means, which is what makes it the same for the three bus flavours.

+* `cbor_transactor <cbor_transactor>`_: a host driven by a command
+  stream, for a design where the card's command set lives in software rather than in the fabric.

 * `testing <testing>`_: a card model to run a host against.

 Above the link layer, a transaction is one command with an optional